Bard wins in 1st MLB game since ’13, Rockies beat Texas 3-2

-ARLINGTON, Texas (AP) — Daniel Bard won in his first major league game in more than seven years, pitching 1 1-3 scoreless innings in relief for the Colorado Rockies in a 3-2 win over the Texas Rangers on Saturday.
+Bard’s last big league appearance had been for Boston on April 27, 2013, 11 months after his last win.

+”It’s been a long wait.
+It feels good,” the 35-year-old Bard said. ”Just trying to soak it in and enjoy every moment.

-Bard (1-0), whose control troubles ran him out of baseball, got the Rockies out of a jam when he took over for starter Jon Gray with two on and two outs in the fifth.
-The right-hander worked around two more base runners in the sixth, getting Willie Calhoun on an inning-ending flyout to cap an 11-pitch at-bat.
+Bard took over for starter Jon Gray with two on and two outs in the fifth.
+The right-hander, with his fastball in the upper 90s mph, worked around two more runners in the sixth, getting Willie Calhoun on an inning-ending flyout to cap an 11-pitch at-bat.

+Texas manager Chris Woodward played with Bard on the 2009 Red Sox.

+”That’s why we couldn’t get the big hit, there was a higher power involved,” Woodward said. ”It is pretty cool to see that.
+Obviously, I’m a baseball fan, so I’m a fan of stories like that.
+I didn’t want to see him get his first win against us.”

-Wade Davis, back in the closer role for the Rockies after some struggles last season, worked the ninth for his first save since July 25, 2019 — exactly a year earlier — though he gave up a run.
+Wade Davis, back in the closer role for the Rockies after some struggles last season, worked the ninth against the top of the Rangers lineup for his first save since July 25, 2019 – exactly a year earlier – though he gave up a run when slugger Joey Gallo drove in a run with a dribbler off the end of the bat.

 Colorado went ahead to stay with two runs in the fourth off Mike Minor (0-1), helped by two fielder’s choice plays and two errors.
 David Dahl, the leadoff hitter who had all three Rockies hits in the season-opening 1-0 loss, added an RBI single in the seventh.

-A first-round pick by the Boston Red Sox in 2006, Bard made his big league debut three years later.
+A first-round pick by the Red Sox in 2006, Bard made his big league debut three years later.
 He developed control issues in 2012 and trouble only got worse when he was unable to consistently find the plate with any of his pitches.
-In his last appearance for Boston on April 27, 2013, he threw only one strike in his nine pitches.
-His last win had been May 29, 2012.
+In his last appearance, he threw only one strike in his nine pitches.

+”These games are important, but also at the end of the day you’re still playing a game,” Bard said. ”I think the guys that are able to take that mindset into each and every day despite the pressure … are the ones that have a lot of success.
+It gook me a while to fully grasp that.”

-Bard threw 20 of 25 pitches for strikes Saturday, including his first one before Elvis Andrus flied out to end the fifth.
+Bard’s first pitch was a strike before Elvis Andrus flied out to end the fifth.

 Gray struck out three and walked three while allowing one run in 4 2-3 innings.
 Minor struck out six in five innings, while giving up two runs (one earned), and had one of the two errors that led to Colorado runs.